Kincardine & Deeside Befriending

 As a prospective volunteer you will have a short informal interview and be screened by PVG check as well as providing 2 character references.

-We also support some clients with telephone befriending or online video contact, dependant on the client's needs .
-During the COVID pandemic of 2020/21 we saw matches transitioning to telephone, letter and video calls support but, our aim is to work towards a face to face model of social contact.
+We also support some clients with telephone befriending or online video contact, dependent on the client's needs .
+During the COVID pandemic of 2020/21 we saw matches transitioning to telephone, letter and video calls support but, we are now returning to a face to face model of social contact.